-Pledge One: Putting people and families at the heart of everything we do Applies to my organisation Fully Working towards Applies to my supply chain Fully Working towards We will eliminate child labour by: Providing for any children found to be performing child labour to attend and remain in quality education until no longer a child.
+Pledge One: Putting people and families at the heart of everything we do es to my isation Working towards es to my y chain Working towards We will eliminate child labour by: Providing for any children found to be performing child labour to attend and remain in quality education until no longer a child.
 Ensure that no children and young persons are employed at night, or in hazardous conditions, as defined by the International Labour Organisation.
-We will ensure that wages meet at least national legal standards and d good practice e by: Providing wages and benefits at rates that meet at least national legal standards; are fair and reasonable; and include paid holidays, sickness benefit, pension scheme, accident compensation, and death in service benefit as appropriate.
+We will ensure that wages meet at least national legal standards and hoon I practice " hv: Providing wages and benefits at rates that meet at least national legal standards; are fair and reasonable; and include paid holidays, sickness benefit, pension scheme, accident compensation, and death in service benefit as appropriate.
 Providing employees with an easy-to-read contract of employment clearly explaining wage levels and employee rights.
 Ensuring that where employees are unable to read, their contract is explained to them by a union representative, or another appropriate third party.
 Providing wages in cash and not in kind (e.g. goods, vouchers), with no deductions made unless permitted under national law or agreed by the employee, without duress.
-Ensuring that travel time and travel and other necessary costs are paid for by the employer. • Ensuring that employees eligible are paid statutory sick pay We will ensure that working conditions are safe by: Operating appropriate health and safety policies and procedures overseen by a senior manager responsible for compliance and monitoring.
+Ensuring that travel time and travel and other necessary costs are paid for by the employer.
+Ensuring that employees eligible are paid statutory sick pay We will ensure that working conditions are safe by: 1 9000 practice - Uy.
+Operating appropriate health and safety policies and procedures overseen by a senior manager responsible for compliance and monitoring.
 Ensuring that employees have the necessary, regular health and safety training that is recorded and monitored.
 Providing employees with appropriate health and safety equipment.
 Ensuring that new employees or reassigned employees receive the necessary level of health and safety training and safety equipment.
 Taking adequate steps to prevent accidents and injury to health.
-Providing comfortable and hygienic working and welfare facilities with clean toilets and water suitable for drinking and Ensuring that where worker hous Project Strategy and the state of the strategy and the strategy same standards for health and safety as the workplace.
+Providing comfortable and hygienic working and welfare facilities with clean toilets and water suitable for drinking and washing.
+Ensuring that where worker hous Page of the did it meets the 15 of 21 same standards for health and safety as the workplace.
 We will promote good health and wellbeing by: